 An introduction to Hadoop security with domain-joined HDInsight clusters

-The new features described in this article are available only on the following cluster types: Hadoop, Spark, and Interactive Query.
-The other workloads, such as HBase, Storm, and Kafka, will be enabled in future releases.
+The new features described in this article are available in preview only on the following cluster types: Hadoop, Spark, and Interactive Query.
+Oozie is now enabled on domain-joined clusters.
+To access the Oozie web UI, users should enable tunneling.

 Enterprise security contains four major pillars: perimeter security, authentication, authorization, and encryption.